Dragon Age: Inquisition vs. Skyrim

 Skyrim has a cool addition (now included in the Legendary Edition) called Hearthfire, where you could get married and have children.
 I was pretty excited about this.
 In Inquisition, there are eight romance options you can pursue depending on your character's race and gender.
 Each has a unique and charming story, and romancing them involves several steps and dialogue choices.

-You ask them to marry you, they say yes, you head to the Temple of Mara, and they are forever confined in your house with about four different dialogues.
-In fact, it's really hard to find any screenshots on Hearthfire that hasn't been modded, which says a lot.
+You ask them to marry you; they say yes; you head to the Temple of Mara, and they are forever confined in your house with about four different dialogues.
+In fact, it's really hard to find any screenshots on Hearthfire that haven't been modded, which says a lot.

 In addition, all of the children are the same.
 Even the face shape and height are identical, and the voices are exactly the same.
 I appreciate that this is just a small part of Skyrim and shouldn't be taken too seriously, but I felt that so much more could have been done with it.